 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Moderna reported total carbon emissions of approximately 11,240,000 kg CO2e for Scope 1 and 11,506,000 kg CO2e for Scope 2.
-This marks a significant increase from 2022, where emissions were about 11,563,000 kg CO2e for Scope 1 and 10,730,000 kg CO2e for Scope 2.
-The company has not disclosed Scope 3 emissions for 2023, but in 2022, these were substantial, with total emissions reaching approximately 1,096,111,000 kg CO2e.
-Moderna has set ambitious climate commitments, aiming for net-zero carbon emissions globally by 2030.
-The company has pledged to reduce absolute Scope 1 and 2 greenhouse gas emissions by 90% by 2030, using 2021 as the baseline year.
-Furthermore, by 2028, Moderna aims for 85% of its suppliers, covering purchased goods and services, capital goods, and upstream transportation and distribution, to have science-based targets.
-Long-term, the company commits to maintaining a minimum of 90% reduction in absolute Scope 1 and 2 emissions from 2030 through 2045 and aims to reduce Scope 3 emissions by 90% by 2045.
-These commitments align with industry standards for climate action, reflecting Moderna's dedication to sustainability within the pharmaceutical and biotechnology sector.
+In 2023, Moderna reported total carbon emissions of approximately 11,240,000 kg CO2e for Scope 1 and 4,310,000 kg CO2e for Scope 2.
+This reflects a slight decrease from 2022, where Scope 1 emissions were about 11,563,000 kg CO2e and Scope 2 emissions were approximately 1,197,000 kg CO2e (market-based).
+Notably, in 2022, the company also disclosed significant Scope 3 emissions, totalling around 86,041,000 kg CO2e from capital goods alone.
+Moderna has set ambitious climate commitments, aiming for net-zero carbon emissions across all scopes by 2045.
+Specifically, the company targets a 90% reduction in absolute Scope 1 and 2 emissions by 2030, using 2021 as the baseline year.
+Additionally, by 2028, Moderna aims for 85% of its suppliers, based on emissions from purchased goods and services, capital goods, and upstream transportation and distribution, to have science-based targets.
+These commitments align with industry standards for climate action, demonstrating Moderna's proactive approach to sustainability in the pharmaceutical sector.
+The company is on track to meet its near-term targets, which are consistent with the reductions necessary to limit global warming to 1.5°C.

 Access structured emissions data, company-specific emission factors, and source documents